khmowais/owais/posts/2025-09-03-ollama_offline.md

 ## Pro Tips

 * Bundle everything into a ZIP or ISO if repeating installs
-* Use lightweight models like TinyLLM for low-spec machines
+* Use lightweight models like TinyLLM for less powerful machines
-* Models like Mistral, LLaMA, and Mixtral require powerful CPUs/GPUs and more RAM
+* Models like Mistral, LLaMA and Mixtral require powerful CPUs/GPUs and more RAM

 ---

 ## References
 * [OLLAMA Official Site](https://ollama.com)
 * [OLLAMA GitHub](https://github.com/ollama/ollama)
 * [TheBloke Models on HuggingFace](https://huggingface.co/TheBloke)